What Should I Do if Someone Hit My Car?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-What to Do When Someone Hits Your Car While You're Driving
+What Should I Do if Someone Hits My Car While I’m Driving?

 - Full name

 - Insurance carrier and policy number